 Texting college coaches is a great way to build relationships and get to know a coach in a more informal setting.
 Usually, texting will start further along in the recruiting process, after the first or second email, and often after your first call with the coach.
 College coaches don’t give out their phone number to every recruit, so take that as a good sign you are getting recruited by that coach.

 While texting college coaches may be a convenient—and more casual—way to interact, a few misplaced texts could damage your prospects.
 That being said, student-athletes should take the time to learn how to text a college coach and how to respond.
 Even though you’ve progressed far enough in your recruiting to get to this point, you are still a recruit, and the coach is still evaluating you.
-Don’t be lazy in your texts to a college coach, and if you’re not sure a text is appropriate, ask your current coach or parents to give a read before you send it.
+When it comes to what to text a college coach, don’t be lazy and if you’re not sure a text is appropriate, ask your current coach or parents to give a read before you send it.

 As of April 2016, the NCAA Division I Council deregulated texting for some of the last remaining sports under the ban, including football, cross country, track & field, swimming, and diving.
-This means that for every sport, texting falls under the umbrella of digital communications, alongside social media direct messages, emails and faxes.
+This means that for every sport, texting rules fall under the umbrella of digital communications, alongside social media direct messages, emails and faxes.
 For most sports, D1 coaches can send you unlimited texts starting June 15 after your sophomore year of high school or September 1 of your junior year.

 If you’re diligently looking at the NCAA recruiting rules, you may notice that for DI football and a few other sports, texting is not listed as an acceptable form of digital communications.
 Rest assured, college coaches can text you at that time.
 The recruiting rules do state that coaches can only correspond with recruits through a private means of communication.
 In other words, coaches aren’t allowed to post on your Facebook or Twitter feed or engage with you in online discussion forums.
 Texting, email and fax are all private digital forms of communication and are accepted!